 The truth is that our “passion” ends up being a combination of what we’re good at and what we work hard at.
 Fulfillment at work is more about mastery and autonomy and balance than about a pre-existing passion.
 Love for your work rarely springs from fulfilling a built-in burning desire in your heart to do that one thing in the world and that one thing only.
 In fact, turning a hobby you’re passionate about into a job is often a surefire way to kill that burning desire good and dead.

 To learn more about the myth of finding your passion, I cannot suggest strongly enough that you listen to Brett’s podcast with author Cal Newport.
 It’s one of my favorite AoM podcasts of all time, and one I think every teenager and twentysomething (and beyond, really) should listen to.

 Myth #4: Dirty, hard work is undesirable work.

-In Mike Rowe’s new book, Profoundly Disconnected, he tells the story of being in his high school guidance counselor’s office in the late 1970s and seeing the above poster.
+In Mike Rowe’s book, Profoundly Disconnected, he tells the story of being in his high school guidance counselor’s office in the late 1970s and seeing the above poster.
 “Work smart, not hard.”
 While the sentiment may have been more akin to “Hard work alone is good, but being smart is important, too!” the high school student probably read it as, “Yes!
 I don’t have to work hard if I’m smart!”
 The students who saw these posters in the late 70s and early 80s are now running companies and passing that belief onto younger generations, even if in subconscious ways.
 Beyond those CEOs, there are authors, podcasters, “lifehackers” — all advocating working smarter rather than harder, thereby bypassing the menial, boring stuff.
 Heck, you can work a 4-hour week and make millions!
 (Or so is claimed.)